Classification of two-term tilting complexes over Brauer graph algebras: Ribbon graphs combinatorics

 \begin{remark} A cycle of length $n$ in $\G$ is an $n$-gon embedded in $\G$, i.e. there is a walk $(e_1,\ldots,e_k)$ in $\G$ with endpoints being the same, and no repeating vertices along the walk.
 An odd cycle (resp. even cycle) is a cycle of odd (resp. even) length.
 Note that a 1-gon (cycle of length 1) is a loop.
 We denote a cycle in $\G$ by a sequence $\mathcal{C}=(v,E_1,v_1,E_2,\ldots, v_{k-1},E_k,v)$, so that $s(e_1)=v=s(\ol{e_k})$, $s(e_i)=v_{i-1}=s(\ol{e_{i+1}})$. \end{remark}

-For ease of exposition, regardless of whether the entries of a sequence are half-walk or half-edges, or a mixture of both, the sequence is understood as the half-walk given by concatenating all the data in the obvious way.
+For ease of exposition, regardless of whether the entries of a sequence are half-walks or half-edges, or a mixture of both, the sequence is understood as the half-walk given by concatenating all the data in the obvious way.

-\begin{proof} (2)$\Rightarrow$(1): Suppose $\G$ is a graph containing at most one odd cycle and no even cycle.
+\begin{proof}[Proof of (2)$\Rightarrow$(1)] Suppose $\G$ is a graph containing at most one odd cycle and no even cycle.
 Since sign alternates as we go along a signed walk, the same edge never appears more than once.
 In particular, the length $\ell$ of the sequence defining a signed walk is less than or equal to the number of edges in $\G$.
-Moreover, for a given $\ell$, since there is only finitely many sequences (of half-edges) of length $\ell$, $\SW(\G)$ is finite.
-Hence, the subset $\AW(\G)$ of $\SW(\G)$ is also finite.
+Moreover, for a given $\ell$, since there are only finitely many sequences (of half-edges) of length $\ell$, $\SW(\G)$ is finite.
+Hence, the subset $\AW(\G)$ of $\SW(\G)$ is also finite. \end{proof}